-Gavi-eligible countries account for approximately 17% of total global COVID-19 cases and 10% of deaths.
+Gavi-eligible countries account for approximately 19% of total global COVID-19 cases and 10% of deaths.
 This proportion is continuing to grow over time.
 Several of the most affected countries are those that have transitioned from Gavi support (Armenia, Bolivia, Honduras and Moldova).
-Africa is the most affected region in terms of having the highest case fatality rate (CFR) at 28.5%.
+Africa is the most affected region in terms of having the highest case fatality rates (CFR), after Yemen at 28.6%.
 These high CFRs could partly be attributed to lower testing rates; as a result, many cases may be undetected.
-Nigeria has a CFR of 2%, while India and Pakistan are at 2.1%.
+DRC has a CFR of 2.6% and Nigeria is at 2%, while India and Pakistan are at 2.1%.